huntertran/blog/source/_posts/20200730-migrate-azure-devops-tfs-to-git-reserving-history.md

 # 1. A bit of history

-In around 2012, developers don't have much choices in _where_ to store their code for free.
-Sure you can use GitHub, but it limit the number of private repository and number of collaborators.
+In around 2012, developers don't have many choices in _where_ to store their code for free.
+Sure, you can use GitHub, but it limits the number of private repositories and the number of collaborators.
 The obvious choice at that time was `Visual Studio Online`, or today `Azure DevOps`.
-The only source control system it's provided is Team Foundation Server (TFS).
+The only source control system it is provided is Team Foundation Server (TFS).

 Today, 9.99 over 10 developers will choose `git` over `tfs`, and we need a way to migrate from TFS, _with history_, to git.